eclipse-che/che-plugin-registry/CONTRIBUTE.md

 One PR can modify/add/remove multiple sidecars, they do not need to be split up into separate PRs.

 #### PR 2: Plugin Changes
 Now that the sidecar image has been built and pushed, the second PR can make use of it.
-The second PR will be the one that modifies the [`vscode-extensions.json`](./vscode-extensions.json) file, as well as any `meta.yaml` files needed for the change.
+The second PR will be the one that modifies the [`che-theia-plugins.yaml`](./che-theia-plugins.yaml) file.